CodeScop/Oge-Mai-Field-Guide/forestquestssummary.md

 - **Requirements:** Defeat 50 monsters of any kind
 - **Rewards:** 3 Stempos
 - **Recommendations:** Grab it!
 Nothing to lose!
 It's great to have in the background!

+###Forward Base Swarm 1/2 - HuntS1.2

+- **Location:** Elder Library
+- **Quest Path:** (open via Hunt Trail HuntS1 The Curator of Elder Library) • **Forward Base Swarm 1/2** • HuntS1.2 Forward Base Swarm 2/2
+- **Type:** Battle
+- **Requirements:** Defeat 50 Each Ardia, Ardii, and Ardis
+- **Rewards:** Wardrobe: Ardi Belt https://4thewords.com/media/wardrobe/featured/male/wm&#95;989-ardi-belt-7180-77015.png (has variants in the colors of Ardia, Ardii, Ardis, and Spirit Ardia)
+- **Recommendations:** Really, in and of itself, this is a pretty self-evident quest.
+If you have one of the sidequests that require hundreds of Ardi* Dust, this is a nice way to generate it.
+And if you want to evaluate based on the quest chain, you can read ahead to the next quest on your own. :)

+###Forward Base Swarm 2/2 - HuntS1.2

+- **Location:** Elder Library
+- **Quest Path:** (open via Hunt Trail HuntS1 The Curator of Elder Library) • HuntS1.2 Forward Base Swarm 1/2 • **Forward Base Swarm 2/2**
+- **Type:** Collection
+- **Requirements:** Deliver 25 Wood, 25 Rope, 3 Steel Bars and 3 Stone Blocks
+- **Rewards:** 100 Coins and 25 Hunter Tokens
+- **Recommendations:**  And that's it for this one.
+No secrets, not tricks here.

+###Gentle, Magical Being - HuntS1.2

+- **Location:** Elder Library
+- **Unlocked by:** Hunt Trail: HuntS1 The Curator of Elder Library
+- **Type:** Battle, Collection
+- **Requirements:** Defeat 3 Mirdor and deliver 10 Wood, 10 Rope, and 3 Spider Legs
+- **Rewards:** 25 Hunter Tokens
+- **Recommendations:**  Read the quest description carefully: you won't be able to find the Mirdor until you've opened the Bard's domain of the Hunt, making this the only HuntS1.2 quest that requires having progressed to the Hunt Season 4.
+If you haven't gotten that far yet, rejoice in the fact that you'll be able to dovetail this quest with Season 4 requirements. :)

 ###Great Library Cleanup!  - HuntS1.2